 Dignity at Work (Prevention of Bullying and Harassment)

-Campus-wide talks and training on unconscious bias and equality, diversity and inclusion, especially in recruitment
+We hold Campus-wide talks and training on unconscious bias and equality, diversity and inclusion, especially in recruitment